lowlowd/WEALTHSIMPLE-BONUS/src/data/post/core-vs-premium-vs-generation.md

 ### Can I combine assets with my spouse to reach Generation status?

-Yes.
-Wealthsimple allows you to create a "Household" by linking your profile with a partner.
-Their system combines your total assets to calculate your tier.
+Yes, through the **Wealthsimple Household** feature.[^5] A Household is limited to 2 people who share the same residential address.
+Once linked, Wealthsimple combines your total assets to calculate your tier.
 For example, if you have $300,000 and your partner has $200,000, you will both be upgraded to Generation status and unlock the 2.25% interest rate and other perks.

+> **Privacy note:** Household members can only see the combined total—they cannot access each other's individual account balances or activity.

 ### If the market drops my balance below $100k, do I lose Premium status?